What is the avocado levy?

 Where do investment ideas come from?

-- Growers are invited to submit their ideas any time at Hort Innovation’s investment idea form or by contacting a Hort Innovation employee directly.
+Growers are invited to submit their ideas any time at Hort Innovation’s investment idea form or by contacting a Hort Innovation employee directly.
+Industry participants and delivery partners can contact a Hort Innovation employee directly if they have an idea outside of the SIP consultation process.

 Any submission or suggestion will be reviewed by Hort Innovation to ensure it aligns with industry needs as identified in the SIP.

-How can I keep track of investments?
+How to keep track of investments

 Investments in the Hort Innovation Avocado Fund are detailed in the Your investments page of this Avocado Fund section of Hort Innovation’s website.
 Resources that are produced by the projects – such as fact sheets and guides – are also available through the Research reports and more page.